DanielScholte/DanielScholte/README.md

 ### ✉️ Contact

-You can contact me by mail at danielscholte@outlook.com
+You can contact me by email at danielscholte@outlook.com

 ### 🔧 Tools